dave1725/File_compressor/README.md

 ## Step2 :
 Compile the project source file using g++ or any compiler Make sure MingW is installed for windows and OSX.

-For linus install g++.
+For linux install g++.
         apt-get install g++

 ## Step3 :